csheader/fast-api-oidc/README.md

 async def another_secure_endpoint():
     return {"message": "You have access to this secure endpoint as an admin or editor."}

+# Define another secure endpoint with different role requirements and claim keys
+@app.get("/yet-another-secure-endpoint")
+@secure_route(required_roles=["superadmin"], role_key='permissions')
+async def another_secure_endpoint():
+    return {"message": "You have access to this secure endpoint as an admin or editor."}

+# Define another endpoint that only validates the
+# JWT and does not have any role requirements
+@app.get("/yet-another-secure-endpoint")
+@secure_route()
+async def another_secure_endpoint():
+    return {"message": "You have access to this secure endpoint as an admin or editor."}

 # Define a public endpoint without authentication
+# to avoid jwt auth, the path must be defined in the
+# excluded_paths for the middleware
 @app.get("/public-endpoint")
 async def public_endpoint():
     return {"message": "This is a public endpoint accessible to everyone."}